BoredManCodes/BoredManCodes/README.md

 </a>
 # Welcome
 Hi there!
-Not sure why you are checking out my profile, but welcome, brush off the dust and cobwebs and have a look around Don't judge my code too much 🙏 I'm still learning and most of this is BoredCode™ and just barely works
+Not sure why you are checking out my profile, but welcome, brush off the dust and cobwebs and have a look around<br>
+Don't judge my code too much 🙏 I'm still learning and most of this is BoredCode™ and just barely works
 <br>
 # Coding stats